 The purpose of performing an annual inspection is to evaluate the constructed project features, identify any deficiencies, prepare a report detailing the condition of such features, and to recommend corrective actions needed, if any.
 Should it be determined that corrective actions are needed, CPRA shall provide, in report form, a detailed cost estimate for engineering, design, supervision, inspection, construction contingencies, and an assessment of the urgency of such repairs (O&M Plan, 2002).
 The annual inspection report also contains a summary of maintenance projects undertaken since the constructed features were completed and an estimated project budget for the upcoming three (3) years for operation, maintenance and rehabilitation.
-The three (3) year budget projections for operation and maintenance of the GIWW to Clovelly Hydrologic Restoration (BA-02) project are shown in Appendix C. A summary of past operation and maintenance projects undertaken since the constructed reaction of the completion of the project are outlined in Section IV of this report.
+The three (3) year budget projections for operation and maintenance of the GIWW to Clovelly Hydrologic Restoration (BA-02) project are shown in Appendix C. A summary of past operation and maintenance projects undertaken since the completion of the project are outlined in Section IV of this report.

-An inspection of the GIWW to Clovelly Hydrologic Restoration Project (BA-02) was held on April 20th, 2015.
-In attendance were Adam Ledet, Elaine Lear, and Brian Babin with CPRA,
+An inspection of the GIWW to Clovelly Hydrologic Restoration Project (BA-02) was held on May 3rd, 2016.
+In attendance were Adam Ledet, Elaine Lear, Benjamin Hartman, and Brian

-Quin Kinler with NRCS, and Randy Moertle representing the landowner.
+Babin with CPRA, and Quin Kinler with NRCS.
 All attendees met at the Clovelly Canal Boat Launch and the inspection began at approximately 9:30am and concluded at 12:00pm.
-The water level at the time of the inspection was recorded from gauge BA-02-57 located in Superior Canal and was determined to be 1.40' NAVD88 at 11:30am.
+The water level at the time of the inspection was recorded from gauge BA-02-57 located in Superior Canal and was determined to be 2.00' NAVD88 at 09:35am.